 - refer to the used car warranties information on the DMIRS website

-If you’re in need of advice on how to remedy an issue with a vehicle purchased from a licenced dealer, or any other business to business dispute, contact our dispute resolution service.
+If you’re in need of advice on how to remedy an issue with a vehicle purchased from a licenced dealer, or any other business to business dispute, contact our business advisory service.